Features

 Show uncommitted changes

-When reviewing against a branch other than your current branch, enable the Include Uncommitted Changes checkbox to include uncommitted changes in your review.
+Enable the Include Uncommitted Changes checkbox to include uncommitted local modifications in your review.
 This option is automatically enabled when reviewing your current branch.

 Configure review exclusions